 3. Can I install a new fireplace if I already have a chimney?

 Absolutely.
-Installing a new fireplace within an existing chimney is expected, whether you prefer a wood-burning, gas, or electric unit.
-Our experts ensure that your chimney meets all safety requirements before installation to provide proper ventilation and optimal efficiency.
+Putting a new fireplace into an existing chimney is common, whether you want wood-burning, gas, or electric.
+Before we install anything, we check that your chimney meets the safety requirements so you get proper ventilation and the unit runs the way it should.

 4. How can I prevent water damage in my chimney?